Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2020-07-29-aws-ml-certification.md

 You see, this certification is labelled as hard simply because it is not just about AWS services.
 50% of it is concerned with purely Data Science topics; the other 50% is about AWS services that support Data Science and ML activities.
 If you are neither exposed to Data Science nor to the AWS services then at least 2 months of studying is recommended.

 ## What does the exam cover?
-Data Engineering covers 20% of Examination, then Exploratory Data Analysis concerns another 24% of Examination, modelling is 36% and Machine Learning Implementation and Operations (20%).
+Data Engineering covers 20% of the exam, then Exploratory Data Analysis concerns another 24%, modelling is 36% and Machine Learning Implementation and Operations is 20%.

 I put together a list below, in an attempt to summarise the content:
 * **Data Concepts**: Deals with data preparation routines; things like: Feature selection and feature engineering, PCA, dealing with missing data or unbalanced datasets, labels and one-hot encoding as well as splitting and randomisation of data.